bplaat/crates/lib/bwebview/README.md

-# Tiny Webview Rust library
+# Bassie Webview Rust library

 A cross-platform webview library for Rust with minimal dependencies